PowerShell/ProjectMercury/README.md

 Here are the steps to install and use.

 1. Clone this repository, `git clone https://github.com/PowerShell/ProjectMercury`
-2. Run `./build.ps1` in the repository's root directory to build the project
+2. Import the `build.psm1` module by running `import-module ./build.psm1`
+3. Run the `Start-Build` command
-3. After the build is complete, you can find the produced executable `aish` in the `out\debug\app` folder within the repository's root directory.
+4. After the build is complete, you can find the produced executable `aish` in the `out\debug\app` folder within the repository's root directory.
 You can add the location to the `PATH` environment variable for easy access.
 The full path is copied to your clipboard after successful build.